ScallyingMyWag/bitsetmap/README.md

 Because the container does not shrink, is_generation() is sufficient as a liveness check for any handle returned by the container.
 No need to check is_alive().

-Iteration is either branched or bitscan.
-Branched increments an offset and uses that to index the bitset.
-That is faster than bitscan for 100% dense data.
 Bitscan iteration reads words, uses _tzcnt_u64 to find a set bit corresponding to an element, and it skips empty 8 byte words.